PDymala/LabelMaster2.0-WebServer/README.md

 # LabelMaster2.0-WebServer
 REST API.
 It's main purpose is to handle requests aimed at MySql database.
-It can check if a label is genui by checking if it exist in given table.
+It can check if a label is genui by checking if it exist in given database.
 Part of Label Master 2.0
 <BR><BR>

-Check also the main mobile app that uses thise functionality:
+Check also the main mobile app that uses this functionality: https://github.com/PDymala/LabelMaster2.1-Android
 <BR><BR>
 Urls in my case (POSTMAN or web browser):
 <BR><BR>